There are three main points to remember about illness in the aquarium:

 3. Prevention is better than cure.

-Point 1 is a bitter pill to swallow when you have tried to provide optimal conditions; many aquarists find it impossible to accept, and continue to kill their fishes while laying the blame elsewhere.
-A small closed ecosystem is, however, extremely vulnerable to imbalance or overload, even in experienced hands, so always suspect environmental causes (unless pathogenic disease is obvious); even if water quality checks out OK an extra water change does no harm, and often effects a cure.
+Point 1 is a bitter pill to swallow when you have tried to provide optimal conditions; many aquarists find it impossible to accept and continue to kill their fish while laying the blame elsewhere.
+A small closed ecosystem is, however, extremely vulnerable to imbalance or overload, even in experienced hands, so always suspect environmental causes (unless the pathogenic disease is obvious); even if water quality checks out OK an extra water change does no harm and often affects a cure.

 Once a specific disease is diagnosed you can normally obtain the appropriate medication from a dealer, or, in the case of prescription drugs, the vet.
 Always follow any instructions to the letter, not only using the correct dosage, but completing the full course of treatment; otherwise you may destroy active pathogens, but not those waiting to hatch.
 Avoid medicating healthy fishes by treating noninfectious patients in a hospital tank (your quarantine tank in another guise) or by “spot treatment” (for example for fungus), after which the fish is returned to the community.